cnabio/cnab-spec/400-claims.md

 # CNAB Claims 1.0 (CNAB-Claims1)
 *[Working Draft](901-process.md), Feb.
 2019*

 This specification describes the CNAB Claims system.
 This is not part of the [CNAB Core](100-CNAB.md) specification, but is a specification describing how records of CNAB installations may be formatted for storage.
 Implementations of CNAB Core can meet the CNAB Core specification without implementing this specification.
+Implementations that support claims MAY state that they comply with CNAB Claims 1.0-WD.

 A _claim_ (or _claim receipt_) is a record of a CNAB installation.
-This specification describes how the claim system works.
+This specification defines the format of a claim, and describes certain necessary behaviors of a system that implements claims.

+A _host environment_ is an environment, possibly shared between multiple CNAB runtimes, that provides persistence to a CNAB configuration.
+For example, a filesystem may contain a record of claims that two different CNAB clients share.
+Or a database may contain the environment that is shared by multiple tools at different locations in the network.
+Each of these is a CNAB host environment.

+The word _claim_ was chosen because it represents the relationship between a certain CNAB host environment and the resources that were created by a CNAB runtime in that host environment.
+In this sense, an environment takes responsibility for those resources if an only if it can _claim_ them.

 The claims system is designed to satisfy the requirements of the [Bundle Runtime specification](103-bundle-runtime.md) regarding the tracking `CNAB_REVISION` and `CNAB_LAST_REVISION`.
 It also provides a description of how the state of a bundle installation may be represented.